-Undergraduate students who are accepted to the University have a spot in the respective incoming fall class until May 1.
-In order to accept this seat in the class, students must submit an enrollment deposit no later than May 1.
-After May 1, enrollment deposits will be accepted on a space available basis.
-Students seeking entry for a spring term must submit an enrollment deposit by January 11 before the start of the spring term.
+Undergraduate students who are accepted to the University have a spot in the respective incoming fall class until the start of the fall semester.
+Students seeking entry for a spring term must submit an enrollment deposit before the start of the spring term.